• Skip to primary navigation

 Meermins formal tassel loafer calfskin

-My suede loafers alongside my buddy Alejandro’s in black calfskin, the dressy choice.
+Two pairs of Ron tassel loafers: my suede pair alongside my buddy Alejandro’s in black calfskin, the dressy choice.

 The loafers are good value because of the quality of the leather and the fact that they’re Goodyear welted.
 That’s a way of making footwear that’s very durable, water resistant, and can be resoled as many times as you like.

-Loafers at this price point are more likely to be cemented (ie, the sole is glued on like a sneaker) or Blake stitched, which is lighter and more flexible than a Goodyear welt and can also be resoled.
-You’re just a bit less likely to find a cobbler who can resole a Blake stitch, and you can’t resole them quite as many times.
+Loafers at this price point are more likely to be cemented (the sole is glued on like a sneaker) or Blake stitched, which is lighter and more flexible than a Goodyear welt.
+Blake stitches can also be resoled, you’re just a bit less likely to find a cobbler who can resole a Blake stitch, and you can’t resole them quite as many times.

 I still love Blake stitched loafers, don’t get me wrong.
-The sole’s way less likely to come off than on a sneaker, or something cemented.
+The sole’s way less likely to come off than a sneaker, and they have the best balance of durability, flexibility, and lightness.
 Just note that Blake stitches are cheaper to make than the tougher Goodyear welt, so distinguishing between them is important when assessing Meermin’s value.

 Meermin loafers sizing and fit